The Green Bay Packers' quarterback problems just got worse. With Aaron Rodgers out, Seneca Wallace got the start — but he didn't last long.

-Wallace appeared to injure his groin with about five minutes left in the first quarter after completing a pass to Andrew Quarless before a Packers punt.
+Wallace appeared to injure his groin with about five minutes left in the first quarter, completing a pass to Andrew Quarless before the Packers had to punt.

 When they came back on offense, Scott Tolzien — who had just been elevated from the practice squad this week — replaced Wallace in what became his official NFL debut.

 Wallace completed his first five pass attempts for 25 yards before leaving.